dapr/dapr/samples/local_zero_to_hero/README.md

 3. Run the Node.js app with Actions
 4. Post Messages to your Service
 5. Confirm Successful Persistence

-In this tutorial, we'll be deploying a Node.js app that subscribes to order messages persists them.

 ## Prerequisites
 This sample depends requires you to have the following installed on your machine: